UrbanInstitute/ed-data/README.md

 * Non-degree-granting

 ## Data sources
+Most of the data in this project is calculated using the Integrated Postsecondary Education System (IPEDS)[http://nces.ed.gov/ipeds/datacenter/DataFiles.aspx].
+IPEDS data is downloaded using a  [scraper](https://github.com/UrbanInstitute/ipeds-scraper) for 1990-latest year available.
+The data is divided into several hundred CSVs, each covering a topic area for one year.
+See the scraper repo for more info.

+We also use various other data sources, listed and linked below.

 | Source 		| Source type | Script | Content | Sections |
 | -------------| -------------  | ------------- | ------------- | ------------- |
 | Integrated Postsecondary Education Data System 		| CSV files from scraper | [Scraper repo](https://github.com/UrbanInstitute/ipeds-scraper)  | Institution-level data | Various |